When making an appointment for the online GED test, your correct time zone is shown on your appointment.

 But there is, as always, some room for confusion.
 For instance, if you make an appointment at 12:00 AM, your appointment is actually at midnight.
 If you make a test appointment at 12:00 PM, we’re talking about noon!

-You should also make sure your time zone is shown correctly on your appointment but as said before, you can adjust your time zone easily on the test scheduling page (My Schedule).
+You should also make sure your time zone is shown correctly on your GED appointment but, as said before, you can adjust your time zone easily on the test scheduling page (My Schedule).

 How can I know if I qualify for taking the GED exam online?

 First of all, not every state offers the option to take the GED exam online.
-At this point in time, 9 states are not using the GED exam so please, check with your state.
+At this point in time, 9 states are not using the GED exam so please, check with your state which high school equivalency test is used.

 There are also states that have certain additional eligibility requirements and in most states, online testing is open only to students 18 years of age or older.